Charoen Pokphand Foods

 The company's core businesses are livestock and aquaculture.
 Livestock operations include chicken broilers, chicken layers, ducks, and swine.
 In aquaculture, the two main marine animals are shrimp and fish.

 Financials

 Calendar year 2017 results: revenues of 501,507 million baht, net income of 15,259 million baht, and total assets of 593,497 million baht.
 It employed 126,341 persons in 2017.

 Operations

 Livestock

 CPF's livestock business includes broilers, layers, swine, and ducks.
-Products can be divided into three main categories, animal feed, breeders, and meat and food products.
+Products can be divided into three main categories, animal feed, farm, and meat and food products.

 Animal feed

 The company produces livestock feed in the forms of concentrate, powder and pellets for chickens, cows, swine, and ducks.
 The feed is distributed by more than 600 sales representatives throughout Thailand.
 A portion of the livestock feed is sold directly to large animal farms.

 Animal breeding

 Thai-owned Charoen Pokphand Foods Philippines Corp. for the production of parent stocks, in Tinang, Concepcion, Tarlac.

 The company researches and develops natural animal breeds.
 The goal is to obtain breeds that are disease-free and suited to the breeding environment in Thailand.
 The company produces parent stock broiler chicks, parent stock layer chicks, parent stock swine, broiler chicks, layer chicks, layers, and piglets for distribution to animal farms and domestic sales representatives.

 Grandparent stock used in livestock breeding is imported from abroad to breed parent stock which are then raised on the company's farms.

 The NGO World Animal Protection succeeded in persuading CPF, a major pork producer, to end the use of uses sow stalls in their pork production process by 2025.